 But it occurred to me that these events demonstrate that killing is a very easy thing to do.
 It took very little effort for two toddlers, with their little baby hands, to hold, point, and fire a handgun.
 Taking life is far easier than giving life.
 It took many months for this unfortunate mom to carry her child and a painful delivery to give him birth.
 It took tons of patience and love to nurture, care for, and protect him.
 Only a parent understands all the effort that goes into the nurturing and raising of a child.
 Parenting isn’t for the fainthearted.
 It’s no wonder so many adults in our low/no-commitment generation opt to raise a cat or a dog, rather than a human being.
 Giving life, especially human life, is a difficult and life-long task.
 Yet it took no effort at all to take that life.

 I’m making this point because our own thinking is so perverted that we actually attribute killing or hurting someone as a display of strength.
 In the 1989 movie Batman, the Joker makes the statement, “One must possess strength to inflict pain.”
 That’s precisely the attitude our culture promulgates through the media.
 Why else are we so enamored with brutal sports like Ultimate Fighting Competition?
-Why else is it considered an insult to be called “a nice guy?”
+And why else is it considered an insult to be called “a nice guy?”

 I have never understood how anybody could believe that showing kindness and courtesy is a display of weakness.
 They are so difficult to display, especially in the presence of morons and abusive jerks.
 Strength is displayed by doing the difficult, not the easy.
 It is so easy to have an angry outburst (AKA a temper tantrum), or to lose self-control, or to lash with our tongues, or to injure.
 It takes far less effort to raise our voice or our fist.

-PRAYER: Dear Father in heaven, You are all powerful, yet You love me, forgive me, and display Your infinite patience toward me.
+Dear Father in heaven, You are all powerful, yet You love me, forgive me, and display Your infinite patience toward me.
 Open my eyes and help me to realize that true strength is displayed by loving, not hating; by helping, not hurting; and by blessing, not cursing.
 Amen.